 Our first impression of Hive is positive.
 It dresses the part, showing it understands good design and what it takes to go head-to-head with some of its more established competitors.
 Hive also has several tricks up its sleeve, offering many of the features needed to land in the upper echelons of the project management software hierarchy.

 It’s impossible to judge any tool on the basis of first impressions.
-We decided to get to know Hive a little better, find out what it really is and learn whether this stylish piece of software has all the substance needed to move our attention away from other high-profile software options.
+We decided to get to know Hive a little better, find out what it really is about.
+Learn whether this stylish piece of software has all the substance needed to move our attention away from other high-profile software options, like the ones you can find in our best project management software roundup.

 Hive is a good tool for project managers looking for a well-designed, well-functioning service for project planning.